Extensive experience with coiled tubing services

-Coiled tubing’s applications have expanded to the point where this service category has become essential to the oil and natural gas industry.
-Calfrac’s fleet of coiled tubing equipment provides services from shallow through deep (below 3,000 metres true vertical depth, with reel capacities up to 6,000 metres) and covers the large majority of today’s wells including long-leg multi-stage fractured horizontals drilled in deep shales and tight sands.
+Our fleet of coiled tubing equipment provides services from shallow through deep — below 10,000 ft.
+(3,000 m) true vertical depth, with reel capacities up to 24,000 ft.
+(7,200 m) for 2 3/8 inches (60.3 mm) coiled tubing — and covers the majority of today’s wells, including long-leg multi-stage fractured horizontals drilled in deep shales and tight sands.

 Conventional coiled tubing units are often used together with support equipment to pump nitrogen or acid into wells in order to remove solids and fluids from the wellbore.
 Coiled tubing units are also used to: